UMassCDS/inatator/README.md

 ```

 ### React components
-1) Navigate to `src/frontend`, run `npm i` that will install js libraries needed for react.
+1) Navigate to `src/frontend`
+2) Run `npm i` that will install js libraries needed for react.

 ### Backend and SINR
 - Check if you have `poetry`, this is needed because poetry is a tool that finds all compatible library versions while downloading them, otherwise we would die
-- To install poetry go to https://python-poetry.org/docs/
+- - To install poetry go to https://python-poetry.org/docs/
-- It will need you to install pipx, pip on steroids, follow the official pipx instructions to install
+- - It will need you to install pipx, pip on steroids, follow the official pipx instructions to install
-- You don't have to run the command with --global option, the last command
+- - You don't have to run the command with --global option, the last command
-- Steps will differ slightly based on your OS
+- - Steps will differ slightly based on your OS

-- After pipx is installed you can install poetry from their instructions, just one line
+- - After pipx is installed you can install poetry from their instructions, just one line
 - Check poetry by just typing `poetry` into terminal, it should recognize and list options etc

 - Now at the project root you can run `poetry install` which will install all packages required for now
-- To double check everything is working as intended, navigate to `src/sinr/models.py` write a function that prints something.
+- - To double check everything is working as intended, navigate to `src/sinr/models.py` write a function that prints something.
 Now, navigate to `src/backend/app` and create a temporary python file that you will delete later, in the file enter `from sinr.models import *`, then call the function you just created from that file, make sure it prints correctly and does not give errors.

-### Running React App and Server FastAPI
+## :penguin: Run the Application
-- You run server first, then application
+1. Open two terminals.
+You will need to run the server first, then application frontend.
-- Open two terminals.
-- To start the server, navigate to project root, run `uvicorn src.backend.app.main:app --reload`, to make sure it is working go to `http://localhost:8000/hello/` in your browser
+2. ***Run the backend (server):*** To start the server, navigate to project root, run `uvicorn src.backend.app.main:app --reload`, to make sure it is working go to `http://localhost:8000/hello/` in your browser.
-- To start the application, navigate to `src/frontend/` you see there are js things, you are at the right spot.
+3. ***Run the frontend (application):*** To start the application, navigate to `src/frontend/` you see there are js things, you are at the right spot.
 Now run `npm start`, it will start running the app and should automatically open to page in your browser.

 # Communication Tools and Code